• Feb 23, 2025 • Read in ~7 mins

-Narcissists are damaged people who have a conscious sense of superiority while also having an unconscious sense of inadequacy.
+Narcissists are damaged people who come with a conscious sense of superiority and an unconscious sense of inadequacy.

 In a way, narcissism develops as a defense mechanism to protect the child from the over-critical and over-expecting parent.
 Ignoring a narcissist reopens the old wounds of the inner child.